DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/4-regression.md

 # Summary

 What did we learn here?
-If we had used the canary deployment strategy, we could have limited the impact of this breaking change on a subset of users.

 Thanks to the Synthetics test, we managed to detect this breaking change and revert it in a timely fashion.
 Without these tests, it might have taken a frustrated user to send us an email about this regression for us to find out about it.
 Definitely not the user experience we want to provide.

+Let's see now how to limit the impact of this breaking change on a subset of users.